Can Trump fire special counsel Mueller? Maybe, but the probe would go on.

 That would seem to mean that only Rosenstein could fire Mueller.

 But there's a potential constitutional issue — namely that a president, as chief executive, has the authority to fire anyone in the executive branch.
-This argument goes that such a constitutional power would override any statute or regulation.
+According to this argument, such a constitutional power would override any statute or regulation.

 And some legal scholars have suggested another scenario: Trump could argue that Mueller is interfering with foreign relations and that the president therefore had separate authority to fire him.